 The Henry Big Boy Classic is as close to the original lever gun as it gets without having to look for .44 rimfire.
 It’s replete with a brass receiver, 20-inch octagonal barrel and buckhorn rear sight, so it has the classic look and feel, but also features a brass bead front sight and 10-round magazine tube.
 Worried about scratching that brass?
 The Henry Big Boy Steel is a great option, too.

-It’s an entry-level model – MSRP is $945, you’ll pay about $200 less retail – but comes tapped for a scope or rail if so desired.
+It’s an entry-level model — MSRP is $972, you’ll pay about $200 less retail — but the rifle comes tapped for a scope or rail if so desired.

 Of course, you can also get the original Winchester carbine, the Winchester 1873.
 The Gun That Won The West.
 The 1873 was one of the most popular lever action rifles of all time.
 While initially offered in .44-40, .32-20 and .38-40 (and discontinued for some time) a new version emerged in 2013 chambered for .357 Magnum/.38 Spl and a hammer block safety for safe carry.

 Another Marlin not to miss is the Model 1894 CST, which features a black pistol grip stock and stainless finish.
-The sights are – just like the CSBL – are XS Sights ghost ring sight set, it lacks the top-mounted rail.
-(You can still install it; the receiver is pre-tapped.)
+The sights are – just like the CSBL – are an XS Sights ghost ring sight set.
+It lacks a top-mounted rail (you can still install one, the receiver is pre-tapped).
 Just like the CSBL, it has a 16-½” barrel length and an 8-shot tube magazine, an enlarged loop and swivel studs…but this model also adds a threaded barrel for adding a suppressor.
-MSRP is $1,154, but since the name on it is Marlin instead of Winchester, it’ll command less of a premium in-store.
+MSRP is $1,223, but since the name on it is Marlin instead of Winchester, it’ll command less of a premium in-store.